alorence/django-modern-rpc/docs/config/procedure_registration.rst

 - ctx.server: the RpcServer currently handling the call
 - ctx.handler: the protocol handler (JSON‑RPC or XML‑RPC)
 - ctx.protocol: the active Protocol value
-- ctx.auth_result: the value returned by the first authentication predicate that allowed request to be executed
+- ctx.auth_result: the value returned by the first authentication predicate that allowed the request to be executed

 .. _multi-servers-registration: